"We write your success story!" Take our survey & be ready to share your story with funders.

-There is no such thing as 'free money.'
-On average, only 1 in 10 competitive proposals submitted to a funder will receive a funding award.
-A key to success is preparation.
-You can take action in advance to make the best use of a professional grant writing process.
-Provide good lead time before a grant deadline - start to develop content 60 - 90 days in advance (or more if the project is complex or involves construction) as a best practice.
-Other best practices are thoroughly researching your funder, their priorities, and their past funding awards.
-If you can, call them in advance and talk your project through to ascertain if your proposal fits the funder's goals and projected budget for making awards.
-You can also take our "Grants Readiness Survey" to help you think through what you have and may still need to develop to create a funding proposal with the best chance of success!
+Helpful Hints for your grant application to succeed: Provide good lead time before a grant deadline - start to develop content 60 - 90 days in advance (or more if the project is complex or involves construction) as a best practice.
+Thoroughly research your funder, their priorities, and their past funding awards.
+Call in advance and talk your project through to ascertain if your proposal fits the funder's goals and projected budget for making awards.
+Email us for a complimentary initial consult.

 Grants Readiness Survey

 Very rarely have funders or the community at large received education on the Tribal communities in our midst and the funding realities that they face.
 The Q&A below provides some overview information to help increase understanding.